Ask An Architect bookings are now open!

 Ask An Architect is a unique annual event which gives you something back for your charitable donation.

-Architects across all of Northern Ireland offer their services free of charge giving advice to those considering a building or renovation project – all for a charitable donation of £50 to the Friends of the Cancer Centre.
+Architects across all of Northern Ireland offer their services free of charge giving advice to those considering a building or renovation project – all for a charitable donation of £75 to Simon Community Northern Ireland.

 Ask an Architect Launch